 H.B.
 No. 3711 introduces new provisions to enhance the investigation of open meetings offenses under Chapter 551 of the Government Code.
-It mandates that law enforcement agencies submitting reports indicating probable cause for criminal offenses under this chapter must also send a copy of the report to the open records division of the attorney general's office.
+It mandates that law enforcement agencies submitting reports of probable cause for such offenses to district attorneys must also send a copy of the report to the open records division of the attorney general's office.
 Additionally, upon request from the attorney general, these agencies are required to provide any non-public information related to the investigation.
-The bill also allows district attorneys and county attorneys to seek assistance from the open records division in their investigations and requires them to share relevant information that has not been publicly disclosed.
+The bill also allows district attorneys to seek assistance from the open records division in their investigations and requires them to disclose their decisions regarding prosecution or termination of investigations on their websites, including the reasons for such decisions.

 Statutes affected: Introduced: Government Code 411.0252 (Government Code 411)